fhiso/bibliography/bibliography.md

 "List of Calendars", *Wikipedia* (http://en.wikipedia.org/wiki/List_of_calendars) -- List of worldwide calendar systems.

+David Ewing Duncan. *The Calendar: The 5000 Year Struggle To Align The Clock and the Heavens, and What Happened To The Missing Ten Days*.
+Fourth Estate; New Ed edition.
+8 April 2011 -- Discussion of world calendars and the problems finding some synchronisation between them.

 *The Calendar FAQ* (http://www.tondering.dk/claus/calendar.html) -- Common questions about calendars.

 Louis Kessler, "Out on a Bad Date", *Louis Kessler's Behold Blog*, 2011-12-14 (http://www.beholdgenealogy.com/blog/?p=896) -- How programs screw up dates.